RishiRanseom99/Roomchat-App-Zoomentum-/README.md

 -updates last seen in chat header </br>
 -fetch google profile pic and use it as a user profile for RoomChat App </br>

+-Main javascript and css files are provided -firebase.js file has to be written by your self(having firebase config keys)